RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 #.
 Replace the IP in the example with the IP of your Red Pitaya board.
 #.
 Press RUN to run the code.

-Different code examples can be found on the :ref:`Examples page <examples>`.
+Different code examples can be found |examples|.

 .. |Scilab download page| raw:: html